-3.4 PHYSICAL IMPACTS
+3.2 PHYSICAL IMPACTS

-- 3.4.1 Within the FRE(AW)WHS new development of any scale is likely to have a physical effect on the fabric of the monument and could result in loss of or damage to significant archaeological remains.
+- 3.2.1 Within the FRE(AW)WHS new development of any scale is likely to have a physical effect on the fabric of the monument and could result in loss of or damage to significant archaeological remains.
 Such impacts intrinsically affect the integrity of the site one of the reasons for which it was inscribed as a WHS.
-Therefore any physical impact on the surviving fabric of the WHS whether upstanding or below ground, known or previously unrecognised will be considered to be adverse. - 3.4.2 Where sections of the WHS have previously been developed the fabric of the Antonine Wall may have already been compromised.
+Therefore any physical impact on the surviving fabric of the WHS whether upstanding or below ground, will be considered to be adverse. - 3.2.2 Where sections of the WHS have previously been developed the fabric of the Antonine Wall may have already been compromised.
 In these areas the key consideration in determining if a proposal would have an adverse physical impact will be whether the new development will result in additional loss or damage to archaeological remains.
-As an initial guide, the current depth of development on a site sets a sub-ground limit known as the Vertical Buffer Zone below which no excavation should take place (see Figure 3.1).
-Carefully located and designed proposals on previously developed sites that do not extend below the vertical buffer zone therefore may be acceptable in certain circumstances, provided they do not conflict with other planning policies.
+As an initial guide, the current depth of development on a site sets a subground limit - known as the Vertical Buffer Zone - below which no excavation should take place (see Figure 2).
+The vertical buffer zone may include complex archaeological deposits, with features relating to other periods of history, and site investigations to determine the vertical buffer zone may themselves have adverse impacts.
+Carefully located and designed proposals on previously developed sites that do not extend below the vertical buffer zone may, therefore, be acceptable in certain circumstances, provided they do not conflict with other planning policies Pre-application advice should be sought to scope out potential archaeological impacts of any proposal, particularly those impacts which may extend beyond the WHS and its associated features.